marickosheiy/week05-product-landing-page/README.md

 ## Utility-First CSS

-Tailwind CSS uses a utility-first approach.
+Tailwind CSS follows a utility-first approach to styling.

-Instead of creating a large number of custom CSS classes, styles are applied directly using utility classes.
+Instead of creating many custom CSS classes, styling is applied by combining utility classes directly in HTML or Blade templates.

 Example: